Skip to content

 }

-std::endl is short for "end line."
-It does two things: it outputs a newline character, and then it flushes the buffer—meaning it ensures your text appears on the screen immediately rather than being stashed away in some corner.
+std::endl is short for "end line".
+It does two things: it outputs a newline character, and then flushes the buffer—meaning it ensures your text appears on the screen immediately rather than being cached somewhere.

-You might have noticed that both std::cout and std::endl have a std:: prefix. std is short for "standard," and it's a namespace—think of it as a brand label on a toolkit.
-Everything in the C++ standard library lives inside the std namespace to avoid name collisions.
-For example, if you write your own function called cout, it won't clash with the standard library's std::cout because they're in different namespaces.
-Some tutorials add a line like using namespace std; at the top and then just write cout, which确实 saves typing but easily causes naming conflicts in large projects.
-So let's get into the habit of using the std:: prefix right from the start.
+You might have noticed that both std::cout and std::endl have a std:: prefix. std is an abbreviation for "standard", and it is a namespace—you can think of it as a brand label for a toolkit.
+Everything in the C++ standard library is placed in the std namespace to avoid name conflicts.
+For example, if you write a function called cout yourself, it won't fight with the standard library's cout because they are in different namespaces.
+Some tutorials add a line using namespace std; at the beginning and then write cout directly.
+While this saves typing, it can easily trigger naming conflicts in large projects, so let's get used to keeping the std:: prefix from the start.

 Compiling and Running

-The code is written, so let's get it running.
-Open a terminal, navigate to the directory containing hello.cpp, and run:
+The code is written.
+Now let's make it run.
+Open a terminal, navigate to the directory where hello.cpp is located, and execute:

 bash